Frequently Asked Questions

 How many participants will be in each division?

 The Organizing Committee will determine divisions based on rank, age, weight class (sparring) that athlete registers.
-Exhibition matches maybe requested (see tournament director for details and request forms).
+Exhibition matches maybe requested (see tournament director for details and request forms) but not guaranteed.
 To be as fair as possible for all participants with the discretion to create divisions outside these guidelines, if necessary.
-Gold, Silver and Bronze medals will be awarded to 1st, 2nd and two 3rd place (exception with single 3rd place team in team forms divisions and single 3rd place in breaking divisions).
+Gold, Silver and Bronze medals will be awarded to 1st, 2nd and two 3rd places.

 How is my belt ranked?